 - Comes with some basic options that allow use right away

-- Some of the items the bow comes with aren’t great quality
+- Some of the items the bow comes with aren’t of great quality

 - No target included